Frequently Asked Questions

 Ashinaga takes great care to select and develop our students.
-We believe in quality over quantity and invest a significant number of resources in those who are accepted into our programme.
+We believe in quality over quantity and invest a significant number of resources in those who are accepted into our program.
 As a result of this, to ensure sustainability, we try to select about one student per country per year.
 We cannot guarantee that we will be able to select a student from each country every year.

 Why is the age limit 23?

-Why is the programme only for orphans?
+Why is the program only for orphans?

-What costs does the programme cover?
+What costs does the program cover?

 How will my university/country of study be decided?

-This will be decided during the Ashinaga Study Camp for students selected for this programme.
+This will be decided during the Ashinaga Study Camp for students selected for this program.
 It will be decided together with the student, but the final decision ultimately lies with Ashinaga.
 It will depend on numerous criteria, including visa requirements, language requirements, academic grades, and the availability of the student’s desired course of study.

 You can apply for the programme, but you will need to participate in the AAI Preparation Year, and it is very unlikely you will go on to study at the university where you have already received an offer.
 You will instead apply to other universities with the support of Ashinaga.

 Can I get a partial scholarship with Ashinaga?